singnet/opencog-workshops/README.md

 This workshop also covers CogNets - project to integrate deeplearning models in opencog.
 It uses singnet fork of opencog and pytorch.

+* [tokyo-20190405](/tokyo-20190405) - also covers basics of atomese language and URE, but also features GHOST - scripting language (DSL) for development of artifical characters, chatbots